andycroll/andycroll.com/_posts/2012/2012-09-11-pay-equity-and-startups.markdown

 Founders also genuinely believe that on the occasion of an ‘exit’ you will become genuinely rich.
 They are likely wrong unless you are Facebook.

-Considering the general likelyhood of failure (of all startups) and the small chance of an exit in Singapore, I’ll make some high-end assumptions...
+Considering the general likelihood of failure (of all startups) and the small chance of an exit in Singapore, I’ll make some high-end assumptions...

 If you get an offer of 2% over four years and the company sells for $30m you end up with $600k.
 Which is a lovely outcome.
 At this point we’re talking life changing money... as in, you’ll mostly be able to buy property and ease your day to day.
 However, the yacht will have to wait.